jourquin/Nodus/doc/services/services-workflow.md

 Stops affect generated virtual links:

 - loading and unloading on a service-constrained mode/means are generated only at nodes where the service stops,
-- service switches are generated only between services of the same mode/means, at service-change nodes where both services stop,
+- service switches are generated only between services of the same concrete mode/means, at service-change nodes where both services stop,
 - stop virtual links use the `stp` cost/duration function,
 - service-change virtual links use the `sw` cost/duration function.